How to Finish a Suno Song: A Complete, Honest Guide

 - Import your Suno export.
 Bring the audio file straight in.
 You're working on the real track now — no starting over.

 - Split it into stems.
-Separation happens inside the same project, so there's no round-trip to a separate splitter.
-(The same honesty applies: no tool recovers perfect parts from a mixed-down file.)
+Separation happens inside the same project, so there's no round-trip to a separate splitter — the parts land on the timeline as real editable audio.

 - Direct the CoProducer through the finishing punch-list.
 Ask in plain language — tighten the arrangement, swap the drums, clean up the low end, help the vocal sit.
 It plans each step, executes it with the DAW's own tools, checks its work, and hands you options.
 You can take over and edit directly whenever you want.